SpaceVim/SpaceVim/docs/about.md

 ---
 title:  "About"
-description: "SpaceVim is a communicate driven vim distribution that supports vim and neovim"
+description: "SpaceVim is a communicate driven vim distribution with layer feature, all contributors make SpaceVim what it is."
 ---

 # About